Optimal bounds for semi-honest quantum oblivious transfer: Robustness of semi-honest oblivious transfer

-The requirement that cheating-Alice guesses one of honest-Bob's input bits with certainty might seem overly demanding, as achieving certainty in the quantum world can often be nontrivial.
+The requirement that cheating-Alice guesses one of honest-Bob's input bits with certainty might seem overly demanding, as achieving certainty in the quantum world can be difficult if not impossible.
 It is natural to wonder how our results are affected by relaxing this requirement so that cheating-Alice need only guess one of Bob's bits with probability $1-\delta$ for some $\delta\in[0,1/2]$.
-A good security definition ought to be robust in the face of tiny perturbations such as this; in this subsection we provide some evidence in favour of weak oblivious transfer.
+A good security definition ought to be robust in the face of tiny perturbations such as this; in this subsection we provide some evidence in favour of semi-honest oblivious transfer.

-Let us give this informal concept a name: \emph{$\delta$-robustness of weak oblivious transfer}.
+Let us give this informal concept a name: \emph{$\delta$-robustness of semi-honest oblivious transfer}.
 There are several distinct ways to formalize this concept, all of which are equivalent when $\delta=0$.
 For example: \begin{enumerate}

 \item What is the maximum probability $p_1$ with which cheating-Alice can guess $x_\ol{a}$ conditioned on correctly guessing $x_a$?

 \item What is the maximum probability $p_2$ which which cheating-Alice can produce a pair $(x_0,x_1)$ such that $x_a$ is correct with probability at least $1-\delta$ and $x_\ol{a}$ is correct with probability $p_2$?